SPECIAL EDUCATION RECORDS

 - The type of information required is expressly stated

 - Prior written consent is given by the parent(s) (Any form of written consent meeting these requirements is acceptable.
-The AEA or school cannot insist upon the Authorization for Exchange of Information or other specific form or document.)
+The AEA or school cannot insist upon the Authorization to Release and Exchange Information or other specific form or document.)

 - A professional staff member shall be present during the entire in-person visit and be available to interpret the data to the parent(s)representative